neocortical/go-doublet/README.md

 $ go-doublet \<dicionary_file.txt\>

 The dictionary file should be a plain text file containing one word per line.
 Invalid words (those containing non-alpha characters) will be ignored.
+There is a decent dictionary file included under the res/ directory.

 Notes
 -----